nordsat/AWSat/aapp-aws_container/README.md

     --rm \
     localhost/aapp-aws

-Now `/tmp/L1c` should contain one L1c BUFR file for each of the L1 NetCDF4 files.
+After the processing completes `/tmp/L1c` should contain one L1c BUFR file for each of the L1 NetCDF4 files.